samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 1. This gets us the current authorization status from PHPhotoLibrary.
 If we’ve not been granted authorization, we return out of the method.

-2. This updates a UILabel's text in the askPhotoPermissionView to "Swipe Up to View Photos".
-Since the PhotoKit's methods automatically runs in the background thread, it's important to update UI related stuff on the main thread.
+2. This updates a UILabel's text in the askPhotoPermissionView.
+Since the PhotoKit's methods runs in the background thread, it's important to update UI related stuff on the main thread.

 3. When retrieving assets from the photo library with PHFetchResult, we can use a PHAssetCollectionSubtype object to retrieve a specific type of smart album.
-Here, we loop through our **listOfsmartAlbumSubtypesToBeFetched** array using the PHAssetCollection's fetchAssetCollection method to fetch the recent, favorites, videos, and screenshot smart albums.
-We then append them to the **smartAlbums** array we declared earlier.
+Here, we loop through our **listOfsmartAlbumSubtypesToBeFetched** and then we use the PHAssetCollection's fetchAssetCollection method to fetch and append the recent, favorites, videos, and screenshot smart albums to the **smartAlbums** array we declared earlier.

 4. When retrieving user created albums or smart albums, we can use a PHFetchOptions object to apply a set of sorting paramters to indicate how we would like the retrieved assets to be sorted.
-Here, we create a PHFetchOptions object and use a predicate to specify that we only want to fetch user created albums that contains at least one photo or video.
+Here, we create a PHFetchOptions object and use a predicate to specify that we only want to fetch user created albums that contains at least one photo or video asset.

-5. When retrieving assets from the photo library with PHFetchResult, a set of sorting paramters to indicate how we would like the retrieved assets to be sorted can also be applied to the PHFetchOptions object.
-Here, we create a sort descriptor that sorts assets by creation date from newest to oldest, and then we use the PHAsset's fetchAssetsfetch method to fetch all assets in the user's photo library.
+5. Here we create a sort descriptor that sorts assets by creation date from newest to oldest, and then we apply it to our PHFetchOptions object, before we use the PHAsset's fetchAssets method to retrieve all the photo and video assets in the photo library.

-6. PhotoKit's methods automatically runs in the background thread, so we jump to the main thread to pass asset data to our to mediaPickerView to update the UI.
+6. PhotoKit's methods runs in the background thread, so we jump to the main thread to pass our asset data to the mediaPickerView to update the UI.

-## Displaying All Photos In The User's Photo Library
+## Displaying All Photo Assets In The Photo Library

 Now that we are done fetching data from the Photo Library's Data Store let's display them in our UI.
 Navigate to **MediaPickerView.swift** file in the Views folder and replace the collectionView's **cellforItem**, **numberOfItemsInSection** and **didSelectItem** methods at the end of the class with these: